giulianopz/lfd259/README.md

   $ complete -F __start_kubectl k
   ```
 - get familiar with vi/vim, if you dont't use them frequently
-- get used to pasting text using the mouse middle/center key, as customary in most of Linux distross
+- get used to pasting text using the mouse middle/center key, as customary in most of Linux distros

 [^1]: Alternatively, you may take into considerations online Kubernetes playgrounds such as the followings (not recommended): [Play with Kubernetes](https://labs.play-with-k8s.com/), [Katacoda](https://www.katacoda.com/courses/kubernetes/playground)